-The policy governing the distribution of published materials and solicitation at Emily Griffith Technical College was established to guarantee avoided disruption of business operations or disturbance of faculty, staff, visitors, and students.
-These types of activities must serve the students, faculty, and staff.
+The policy governing the distribution of published materials and solicitation at Emily Griffith Technical College was established to avoid disruption of business operations or disturbance of faculty, staff, visitors, and students.
+All activities must serve the students, faculty, and staff.
 Established standards ensure the general appearance and condition of the College's facilities and environment are maintained.

-The following non-solicitation policy applies to Emily Griffith Technical College students, employees and volunteers, as well as vendors and other non-Emily Griffith Technical College individuals and entities and their representatives.
+The following non-solicitation policy applies to Emily Griffith Technical College students, employees and volunteers, as well as vendors and others.